 Molly continued.
 “I know I’m asking you on the spur of the moment, but is there any way you could come to my party tonight?
 It might make you happier, and it would mean everything to me.
 I’m so glad to be alive that I want to share it with people who matter to me.
 And like I said, I owe you so much.
 Do you think you could possibly come?”

 Eloise was surprised and flattered.
 “Thank you, Molly.
 I really appreciate your invitation, and I am overjoyed that you have finished your treatments and that you’re feeling better – but you are right.
-I’m not feeling that all that happy, so I probably wouldn’t be that much fun to be around.”
+I’m not feeling all that happy, so I probably wouldn’t be much fun to be around.”

 Molly persisted, “But isn’t that when you need other people the most?
 People, who care about you?”